 10. Gareth Bale

-A player often criticised by the Spanish press for a lack of focus at Real Madrid, the Welsh superstar has 46million followers, and often posts content of him on the golf course.
+A player who was often criticised by the Spanish press for a lack of focus at Real Madrid, the Welsh superstar has 48million followers, and regularly posts content of himself on the golf course.

 8. Sergio Ramos

-The Real Madrid legend, who joined PSG in the summer of 2021, has 49.4million followers, but has had a difficult first season in France, with just five appearances in all competitions.
+The Real Madrid legend, who joined PSG in the summer of 2021, has 54million followers, but endured a difficult first season in France, with just 13 appearances in all competitions.

 One of the greatest defenders of all time, the idea of him playing with Lionel Messi seemed impossible.
 Until now.

-A striker who continues to defy his age, Ibrahimovic has 52.2million followers, and even at the age of 40, just can’t resist using Instagram to show off his enormous ability (and ego).
+A striker who continues to defy his age, Ibrahimovic has 57million followers, and even at the age of 41, just can’t resist using Instagram to show off his enormous ability (and ego).